klav-ay/vanilla/README.md

 ## Technology Vibe

+- **Unified Testing Experience:**
+  All client-side tests are powered by **Jest** for seamless React/Next.js development.
+All server-side tests run on **Vitest** for fast, modern Node.js/TypeScript workflows.
+This clear separation ensures reliability, speed, and best-in-class tooling for every part of the stack.
+- **Module System:** ES Modules (ESM) standardized across all packages for:
+  - Native async/await support without transpilation
+  - Better tree-shaking and build optimization
+  - Future-proof codebase aligned with modern JavaScript
+  - Consistent import/export syntax across frontend and backend
 - **Frontend:** Modern, component-based JS framework (React/Next.js).
 Focus on a clean, responsive UI.
 - **Backend:** Scalable platform (Node.js/Express).
 Ready to orchestrate multiple API calls.
 - **Database:** For a balance of structure and flexibility (PostgreSQL/JSONB).
 - **AI:**
   - **Default:** Use Google's Gemini for both text and image generation.
   - Leverage best-in-class third-party APIs for core GenAI (image generation, possibly LLM for assistant).
 Build custom logic for agent orchestration and workflow, not foundational models.
-  - Optionally support use of [GitHub Models](https://github.com/features/models) to find and experiment with AI models for free.
+  - Support use of [GitHub Models](https://github.com/features/models) to find and experiment with AI models for free; see Google AI Edge Gallery for locally run LLMs.
 - **PDF Generation:** Use a proven, robust library (implementing both, but for v0.1 the focus is on pdf-lib; puppeteer for HTML-to-PDF is to be an addition for V1.0 -- make it work).
 - **Persistence:** Standard database for user accounts, projects, preferences, asset metadata.